 How do I submit a request?

-All requests must be made on the City’s Access to Public Records Act (APRA) form, which is available online.
-The form may be submitted by mail, email to firstname.lastname@example.org, facsimile, or in person delivery.
+All requests must be made on the City’s Public Records Request form, which is available above.
+The form may be submitted by regular mail, email to email@example.com, facsimile, or in person delivery.

 How long will it take to process my request?

-You will receive an acknowledgment from the City within twenty-four (24) hours of the City receiving your request, if you submitted it in person.
-You will receive an acknowledgment from the City within seven (7) days of the City receiving your request, if you submitted it by mail or facsimile.
+If you submitted your request in person, you will receive an acknowledgment from the City within twenty-four (24) hours of the City receiving your request.
+If you submitted your request by regular mail, e-mail, or fax, you will receive an acknowledgment from the City within seven (7) days of the City receiving your request.

-Pursuant to Indiana law, the City has a “reasonable” amount of time to provide the records to you, if they are disclosable.
-All requests will be given our immediate attention; however, the length of time it will take to respond is dependent upon the nature, volume, and scope of your request.
+Indiana law requires only an acknowledgement and not the actual production of records within this specified time period.
+The City is allowed a “reasonable” amount of time to actually produce all disclosable records to you.
+All requests will be given our immediate attention; however, the length of time it will take to produce records is dependent upon the nature, volume, and scope of your request.

 Who determines what records are disclosed?